Paul Malone : Artist's Website

 During my student years in sculpture the intention was to assemble works from completely imagined materials.
 These were generated through processes that alluded to substantiation through the optical presence of their surfaces and synthesised through the inversion of their primary and secondary qualities.
 Form did not necessarily follow function but could usurp attempts at structural analysis through (for instance) the logic of dreams.

 Today, it is fair to say that this functional inversion has been translated into an attraction for concepts that are contrarian, non-conformist or against the mainstream.
 Over the years I have gained a great deal from researching alternative, lost or unfashionable scientific theories, especially in the realm of astronomy.
 This has proved a fascinating journey and a revelation in terms of the imaginative possibilities it opens up.
-The series of artworks associated with this thread come within the remit of 'Cosmological Conceits', the humour of which attempts to describe the cosmic and sublime in terms of assemblages of the commonplace.
+The series of artworks associated with this thread come within the remit of 'Cosmological Conceits', the humor of which attempts to describe the cosmic and sublime in terms of assemblages of the commonplace.

 I am fascinated by this novel perception of the everyday.
 The world is a very strange place to be, the realisation of which can strike at the unlikeliest of moments.
 It is only by the application of tenuous mythologies that this perception of reality is kept in place.
 My experience is that these meta-narratives undergo inversion with alarming regularity.
 I hope to interest my audiences in accompanying me on this journey; a dérive through strange and unfamiliar perceptual landscapes.